massfords/asl-puml/README.md

 | label the path from a catch                                           | yes, with line weight and color                                                                                  | no                                                                                                                               | path is labeled with a Catch                                                                              |
 | label the path to a Fail state                                        | yes, with line weight and color                                                                                  | no                                                                                                                               | no                                                                                                        |

-A rendering of the step function that matches the rendering from the AWS Development Console is available for some IDE's but not all.
-I've seen support for it in but not in .

 ## Install
 ```bash
 # Use via the CLI